 For the best flavor, let the Panzanella salad sit for 15–20 minutes before serving.
 This allows the bread to absorb the juices and flavors, making each bite even more delicious.

-Tips for the Best Panzanella Salad
+Tips for Making the Best Panzanella Salad

 What to Serve with Panzanella Salad